MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Self-Supervision; Autoencoders.
   - <details><summary>Digest</summary> This paper shows that masked autoencoders (MAE) are scalable self-supervised learners for computer vision.
 Our MAE approach is simple: we mask random patches of the input image and reconstruct the missing pixels.
 It is based on two core designs.
 First, we develop an asymmetric encoder-decoder architecture, with an encoder that operates only on the visible subset of patches (without mask tokens), along with a lightweight decoder that reconstructs the original image from the latent representation and mask tokens.
 Second, we find that masking a high proportion of the input image, e.g., 75%, yields a nontrivial and meaningful self-supervisory task.

+- Understanding Dataset Difficulty with V-Usable Information. [[paper]](https://arxiv.org/abs/2110.08420) [[code]](https://github.com/kawine/dataset_difficulty)
+  - Kawin Ethayarajh, Yejin Choi, Swabha Swayamdipta. *ICML 2022*
+  - Key Word: Dataset Difficulty Measures; Information Theory.
+  - <details><summary>Digest</summary> Estimating the difficulty of a dataset typically involves comparing state-of-the-art models to humans; the bigger the performance gap, the harder the dataset is said to be.
+However, this comparison provides little understanding of how difficult each instance in a given distribution is, or what attributes make the dataset difficult for a given model.
+To address these questions, we frame dataset difficulty -- w.r.t. a model V -- as the lack of V-usable information (Xu et al., 2019), where a lower value indicates a more difficult dataset for V. We further introduce pointwise V-information (PVI) for measuring the difficulty of individual instances w.r.t. a given distribution.

 - Exploring the Limits of Large Scale Pre-training. [[paper]](https://arxiv.org/abs/2110.02095)
   - Samira Abnar, Mostafa Dehghani, Behnam Neyshabur, Hanie Sedghi. *ICLR 2022*
   - Key Word: Pre-training.